Paul McGinley is a professional golfer who has won four events on the European tour.

-However, it’s his Ryder Cup appearances that have cemented his presence as one of Britain’s best golfers.
+However, it is his Ryder Cup appearances that have cemented his presence as one of Britain’s best golfers.

-He went on to represent Europe in 2004 and 2006, making him the first European Golfer to be a winner in every one of his three appearances.
+Paul is the first European golfer to be victorious in every one of his three appearances.

 Paul McGinley is available for after dinner and keynote speeches.